Maxi Rodríguez

-Maximiliano "Maxi" Rubén Rodríguez ([ˈmaksi roˈðɾiɣes]; born 2 January 1981) is an Argentine former footballer.
+Maximiliano Rubén Rodríguez ([ˈmaksi roˈðɾiɣes]; born 2 January 1981), is an Argentine former professional footballer.
 Nicknamed La Fiera (The Beast in English), he was commonly used as a winger on both flanks but could also operate as an attacking midfielder.

-Rodríguez arrived in Spain in his early 20s, and went on to spend the bulk of his professional career there, playing for Espanyol and Atlético Madrid and amassing La Liga totals of 232 matches and 58 goals over eight seasons.
-He also spent two years with Liverpool in England, and began and ended his career at Newell's Old Boys.
+He arrived in Spain aged 21, and went on to spend the bulk of his career there, appearing for Espanyol and Atlético Madrid and amassing La Liga totals of 232 matches and 58 goals over eight seasons.
+He also played two years with Liverpool in England, and began and ended his career at Newell's Old Boys.

-An Argentine international for 11 years, Rodríguez represented the country in three World Cups, finishing second in 2014.
+An Argentina international for 11 years, Rodríguez represented the country in three World Cups, finishing second in 2014 and earning 57 caps.

 Club career

 Newell's and Espanyol

 Born in Rosario, Santa Fe, Rodríguez came through the youth set-up at Newell's Old Boys in the Primera División.
 He played with the club for three seasons, before moving to Spain.

-In 2002, Rodríguez moved to La Liga to join RCD Espanyol, his league debut coming on 2 September in a 0–2 loss against Real Madrid.
-He played 37 matches in every campaign with the Catalans, scoring 15 goals during his last.
+In March 2002, Rodríguez agreed to a four-year deal with the option of a fifth at RCD Espanyol in La Liga.
+The transfer was frozen in May – after the player's presentation – by a court in Argentina who alleged irregularities in the actions of Newell's president Eduardo López; on 26 June the deal was concluded, for a €5 million fee in three instalments and with a buyout clause of €24 million.
+He made his debut on 2 September by featuring the full 90 minutes in a 2–0 loss away to Real Madrid, and scored his first goal on 27 October to decide a 4–3 comeback at Málaga CF in his team's first away victory for over a year.

+Rodríguez played 37 matches in every campaign with the Catalans, scoring 15 goals during his last to finish joint seventh for the Pichichi Trophy.
+He opened his account for that season with a hat-trick in the second game, a 4–1 away win over Real Betis on 12 September, and followed it six days later with the only goal of a defeat of Real Madrid at the Estadi Olímpic Lluís Companys.
+He also scored both goals of a win away to Real Sociedad on 7 November, while in the next fixture his penalty kick won the game against Racing de Santander and briefly put his side on top of the league ahead of city rivals FC Barcelona, though he was also sent off.